apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 ### topN query

-The example topN query unnests `dim3` into the column `unnest-dim3` and sorts the records numerically in ascending order based on the column `a0`.
+The example topN query unnests `dim3` into the column `unnest-dim3`.
+The query uses the unnested column as the dimension for the topN query.
+The results are outputted to a column named `topN-unnest-d3` and are sorted numerically in ascending order based on the column `a0`, an aggregate value representing the minimum of `m1`.

 <details><summary>Show the query</summary>